math1um/objects-invariants-properties/index.md

 ### Getting involved

 We need your help to expand this project.
-If you notice any bugs or would like to suggest a graph, invariant, or property to be added to this project, then don't hesitate to visit the project on GitHub (link on the left-hand side) to open an issue.
+If you notice any bugs or would like to suggest a graph, invariant, or property to be added to this project, then don't hesitate to visit the [GitHub project]({{ site.github.repository_url }}) to open an issue.
 If you would like to contribute, then the GitHub project is also the right place to start.